wenyi-shang/wenyi-shang.github.io/_pages/about.md

   - /about.html
 ---

 <span style="font-size:18px;">Welcome</span>!
 I am an assistant professor at the [School of Information Science & Learning Technologies](https://cehd.missouri.edu/information-science-learning-technologies) at the University of Missouri.
+I also serve as Faculty Lead for the [Digital Humanities Emphasis Area](https://catalog.missouri.edu/collegeofeducation/libraryinformationscience/mlis-library-information-science-emphasis-digital-humanities/) of the MLIS in Library and Information Science program.
 I earned my Ph.D. from the [School of Information Sciences](https://ischool.illinois.edu) at the University of Illinois Urbana-Champaign, where I was advised by Professor [Ted Underwood](https://ischool.illinois.edu/people/ted-underwood).
 Prior to joining the University of Illinois, I earned a bachelor’s degree in information management at [Peking University](https://english.pku.edu.cn/about.html), China.

 My research focuses on digital humanities, exploring scholarly inquiries in history and literature through computational methods.
 By leveraging digital technologies, I aim to offer fresh insights into the macroscopic trends that studies at the individual and microscopic scales often fail to reveal.
 Grounded in the perspective of information science, my work also informs and guides methodological reflection in the humanities and social science disciplines.